henilGondalia/socialsow/README.md

 # Social Media App

-This project is a MERN Application.
+This is a MERN Application.